opentsdb-js/opentsdb.js/README.md

 #### query.rate( [bool] )

-This method is a setter and getter.
+This method is a setter/getter.
 If no boolean flag is provided, returns the flag indicating whether to return the difference between consecutive data values.
 By default, the flag is `false`.
 To turn on difference calculation,

 ``` javascript
 query.rate( true );